ryan-christopher/CS673-TerrierMap/Frontend/README.md

 # Frontend

-Our frontend is using the Next.js framework and contained in the 'terrier-map' folder.
+Our frontend is using the Next.js framework and is contained in the 'terrier-map' folder.